 Province:Platinum Provincial Dugout

-Secure comfortable accommodation is available in a “Visitors Cottage” for Moths / Mothwa looking for accommodation for a few nights.
+Secure comfortable accommodation is available in a “Visitors Cottage”.
+This is for friends and family of residents who need to overnight.
+The accommodation is also available for Moths / Mothwa looking for accommodation for a few nights.
 Accommodation consists of a bedroom and a shower, but no meal facilities.
-For further details contact the Custodian, Richard Sewell 0788185007 or [email protected]
+For further details contact the Custodian Alwyn Harding on [email protected].

 About the Cottages

 Moth Cottesloe Homes, a branch of Moth Ex-Servicemans Cottage Association (MESCA) were initially built in 1934 in Cottesloe, next to the Gas works, Auckland Park.
 As a result of the Johannesburg City Council planning to build a road through the middle of the complex, we were offered a long term lease where the cottages currently stand in Fairlands.
 The complex was build in phases, firstly 18 double cottages to move the persons from the old site.
 5 years latter, 12 single cottages were built as a result of the demand for single accommodation.
 This demand continues today, and have since built another 4 single cottages, being a total of 16 single cottages.
 All Cottages were built to accommodate persons in wheel chairs.
 We also made sure the complex is low maintenance, i.e. outside walls all face brick, no gutters etc.